AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Temuthen Races/Dwarf.md

 **Vision:** Lightvision, tremorsense.
 **Dwarven Resilience:** You have advantage on saving throws against being weakened, and you have resistance against being poisoned and taking poison damage.
 **Dwarven Combat Training:** You are proficient with the martial sweeper weapon style.
-**Tool Proficiency:** You are proficient with one tool of your choice.
+**Tool Expertise:** You are an expert with one tool of your choice.
 **Languages:** You can speak, read, and write Temuthen.
  - - -
 ## Subraces